rei/rei-cedar-docs/docs/components/text/README.md

 ### Usage

 The `cdr-text` root class sets all value pairs to `inherit`.
 When using these classes,  ensure at least the parent class assigns the `cdr-text` root style.

-#### Utility class assignment

-The utility classes follow [BEM](http://getbem.com/) conventions and have two dashes between `cdr-text` and its modifier `body-300`
+The utility classes follow [BEM](http://getbem.com/)conventions and have two dashes between `cdr-text` and its modifier `body-300`

 <cdr-doc-code-snippet :copy-button="false" :line-numbers="false">